 Most apprenticeships last two years (a few last longer).
 Apprentices will work between 40 and 42.5 working hours a week and spend approximately one day per week at college.
 All apprenticeships involve an element of study for an apprenticeship standard (Level Three).

 All apprentices are paid the National Living Wage, rising by 2.5% in the second year.
-You are entitled to all National Living Wage rises.
 Apprentices are expected to use this to pay for their own travel to work and college.
-Unfortunately, we do not offer accommodation as part of the scheme.
+No accommodation is offered as part of the scheme.

 The Royal Opera House is committed to making opportunities accessible to people of all backgrounds.
 Read out Equality, Diversity and Inclusion Policy.